Navigating with Annealing Guidance Scale in Diffusion Space: Annealing Scheduler

 This loss resembles the standard denoising diffusion objective, but instead of applying to the conditional model prediction, it operates on the guided prediction \( \hat{\epsilon}_t \), which combines both conditional and unconditional signals.
 Its primary role is to regularize the $\delta$-loss by preventing the guidance scale from pushing the generation toward implausible regions.
 By encouraging \( \hat{\epsilon}_t \) to remain close to the true noise \( \epsilon \), this loss helps preserve visual quality and ensures that the denoising trajectory remains within realistic bounds.

 \paragraph{Prompt Perturbation}

 During training, each latent \( z_t \) is paired with a prompt \( c \) that closely matches the corresponding image.
 Even after applying noise to obtain \( z_t \), semantic information about the prompt remains encoded in the latent~\cite{lin2024common}, preserving alignment throughout the denoising trajectory.
 In contrast, inference begins from pure noise, and the prompt is injected through the denoising process.
 As shown by prior work~\cite{samuel2024generating,ma2025inference,singhal2025general}, the alignment of complex prompts remains highly sensitive to the initial seed, often leading to greater variability at inference time.

-To simulate this mismatch, we inject Gaussian noise into the prompt embeddings during training (see supplement for details).
+To simulate this mismatch, we inject Gaussian noise into the prompt embeddings during training (see Sec.\ifthenelse{\boolean{acm}} { A.6 } { ~\ref{sec:perturb} }for details).
 This exposes the scheduler to imperfect prompt-image alignment, improving its robustness.

 Our approach was motivated by CADS~\cite{sadat2023cads}, where noise is injected into the prompt embeddings \textit{during inference} to encourage mode diversity.
 Their analysis showed that this perturbation smooths the conditional score \( \nabla_{z_t} \log p(c \mid z_t) \), acting as a regularizer that prevents the model from collapsing onto dominant modes.
 In contrast, we apply this principle \textit{during training} to enhance robustness, enabling the scheduler to generalize across a range of prompt-image alignment scenarios.